Endpoint Management connector for Exchange ActiveSync

 XenMobile Mail Manager is now Endpoint Management connector for Exchange ActiveSync.
 For more detail about the Citrix unified portfolio, see the Citrix product guide.

-The connector provides the functionality that extends the capabilities of XenMobile in the following ways:
+The connector extends the capabilities of XenMobile in the following ways:

 - Dynamic Access Control for Exchange Active Sync (EAS) devices.
 EAS devices can be automatically allowed or blocked access to Exchange services.

 - The ability for XenMobile to access EAS device partnership information provided by Exchange.